Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

-where $\lambda^{(i)}_j$ is the j-th eigen-value (in decreasing order) of the i-th principal minor.
+where $\lambda^{(i)}_j$ is the jth eigen-value (in decreasing order) of the ith principal minor.

-The image of the Gelfand-Zeitlin map is the polytope showed in Figure \ref{fig:1} (see \cite[Section 2.3]{NU} for a detailed account Gelfand-Zeitlin system).
+The image of the Gelfand--Zeitlin map is the polytope showed in Figure \ref{fig:1} (see \cite[section 2.3]{NU} for a detailed account of the Gelfand-Zeitlin system).
 By definition $x$ is mapped to the origin.
 The remaining six vertices are the image of the diagonal matrices in $X$.
 For example, the one mapped to $(1,1,0)$ is

-There are six $\KK^\C$-orbits which are the preimages of the three vertical edges --the closed orbits-- the preimages of the interior of the two faces which not contain the origin, and the preimage of the complement of the two faces, which is the dense open orbit $X^*$.
+There are six $\KK^\C$-orbits which are the preimages of the three vertical edges --- the closed orbits -- the preimages of the interior of the two faces that do not contain the origin, and the preimage of the complement of the two faces --- the dense open orbit $X^*$.
 For instance, $w\in X$ belongs to the preimage of the segment joining the vertices $(1,1,-1)$ and $(-1,1,1)$ if and only if the eigen-lines of the eigen-values $\pm 1$ are contained in the plane $\C^2\subset \C^3$ spanned by the first two vectors of the canonical basis.
-To describe $\KK^\C(w)$ we write $w=g\cdot y$, $g\in \SU(3)$, and we let act on $w$ the $\SU(3)$-factor in the Iwasawa/Gram-Schmidt factorization $\KK^\C g$.
+To describe $\KK^\C(w)$ we write $w=g\cdot y$, $g\in \SU(3)$, and we let the $\SU(3)$-factor in the Iwasawa/Gram-Schmidt factorization of $\KK^\C g$ act on $w$.
 Because matrices in $\KK^\C$ preserve $\C^2$, matrices in $\KK^\C g$ take the plane spanned by the first and third vectors of the canonical basis to the plane $\C^2$ and their second and third columns are orthogonal.
 This implies that the $\SU(3)$-factor coming from the Gram-Schmidt factorization of matrices in $\KK^\C g$ also takes the plane spanned by the first and third vectors of the canonical basis to the plane $\C^2$.
-Therefore the orbit $\KK^\C(w)$ is contained in the preimage of the segment.
+Therefore, the orbit $\KK^\C(w)$ is contained in the preimage of the segment.
 The previous argument also shows that the preimage of the segment is the $\KK$-orbit of any of its points.
 Hence it is also the orbit of the complexified spherical subgroup $\KK^\C$.
 The description of the two open orbits of complex dimension 2 and of the open dense orbit is analogous.

-The second objective is a partial description of the Kahler potential on $X^*=\KK^\C(x)$ produced by Theorem \ref{thm:canonical}.
+The second objective is a partial description of the K\"ahler potential on $X^*=\KK^\C(x)$ produced by Theorem \ref{thm:canonical}.